floooh/floooh.github.io/_posts/2016-06-27-first-steps-in-rust.md

 ![rust-test](/images/rust-test.png)

 Integration with TravisCI is also extremely simple.
-Just add the following .travis.ci file to the project root:
+Just add the following .travis.yml file to the project root:

 ```yaml
 language: rust